 Great poets and artists have been inspired by the sight of the beautiful bluebell.

-One of the of the most heartfelt poems about bluebells is by Anne Brontë (1820 – 1849). the youngest of the Brontë literary family.
+One of the most heartfelt poems about bluebells is by Anne Brontë (1820 – 1849). the youngest of the Brontë literary family.

 A fine and subtle spirit dwells